mnlipp/osgi-getting-started/Bndtools.md

 Add version "1.0.3" in the "Content" tab of `bnd.bnd`.
 Save, and you can immediately install and start the bundle (the jar) in felix as with our previous projects.

-If you want to continue using Bndtools, you should now start reading the [bnd documentation](http://bnd.bndtools.org/).
-I recommend to start with "[Introduction](http://bnd.bndtools.org/chapters/110-introduction.html)", proceed with "[Concepts](http://bnd.bndtools.org/chapters/130-concepts.html)" and read the rest as required when encountering problems with your projects.
+If you want to continue using Bndtools, you should have a look at the [bnd documentation](http://bnd.bndtools.org/) after reading the remaining parts of my introduction (at least up to "Cleaning up" -- there are still some parts of the puzzle missing).
+I recommend to start with "[Introduction](http://bnd.bndtools.org/chapters/110-introduction.html)", proceed with "[Concepts](http://bnd.bndtools.org/chapters/130-concepts.html)" and read the rest as required when you encounter problems with your projects.

+---